ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 RETURN VALUE
 ------------

-On success, the tx and txid of the transaction is returned, as well as the channel_id of the newly created channel.
+On success, the tx and txid of the transaction are returned, as well as the channel_id of the newly created channel.

 - *txid*: A string that rappresent the hash of transaction which the caller can use to find it on the blockchain.
 - *tx*: A string that rappresent the hexadecimal dump of the transaction.